pedroigor/picketlink-tests/README.md

 version of those projects.
 In the latter case, you may need to clone and build EAP or WildFly locally in order to run the tests for a specific version.

+You also need to clone and build the [https://github.com/jboss-developer/jboss-picketlink-quickstarts](PicketLink Quickstarts).
+When build them do it for both EAP and WildFly.
+More details in the README.

 ## Modules Overview

 * **base**, provides tests for PicketLink Base Module